sjentsch/lsjDocs/Ch14/Ch14_ANOVA2_07.rst

 the feeling that chapters :doc:`../Ch12/Ch12_Regression` and :doc:`../Ch13/Ch13_ANOVA` were a bit repetitive.

-The reason for thit is that ANOVA and regression are both kinds of **linear models**.
-In the case of regression, thit is kind of obvious.
+The reason for this is that ANOVA and regression are both kinds of **linear models**.
+In the case of regression, this is kind of obvious.
 The regression equation that we use to define the relationship between predictors and outcomes *is* the equation for a straight line, so it is quite obviously a linear model, with the equation